The Mars Hydro SP 150 LED Full-spectrum grow light is perfect for the person that wants to grow baby leaf lettuce or start garden sets in their home.

 Delivery of the Mars Hydro SP 150

-Early in the fall of 2019, we were contacted to see if we wanted to test and review a Mars Hydro LED grow light.
-Obviously, we said yes.
+We were contacted early in the fall of 2019 to see if we wanted to test and review a Mars Hydro LED grow light.
+We said yes.

 The light was mailed directly from the US warehouse and arrived within two days.
 As you see below, the box arrived in great shape.